January 15, 2018

 There are three main types of employees whose actions can lead to a data breach:

 If an attack is caused by accident or negligence, your company should take this as a warning sign that your cybersecurity training is not as good as it should be.
-Proper corporate training is necessary for your employees so that they understand not only how to avoid making the mistake of falling for a scam, but also what to look for and exactly how to prevent those mistakes from happening.
+Our corporate team building programs help employees understand not only how to avoid making the mistake of falling for a scam, but also what to look for and exactly how to prevent those mistakes from happening.

 Likewise, whenever employees leave your company, for any reason, it’s important to have protocols in place to lock them out of all computer systems.
 That could entail shutting down their company email or changing passwords they were privy to.
 You wouldn’t send a former employee out the door with a key to the safe, nor should you leave the digital doors open to a potentially disgruntled ex-employee.